* British company to buy Cinema City's movie businesses

 By Esha Vaish

-Jan 10 (Reuters) - British cinema operator Cineworld Group will buy Poland-based Cinema City International's movie theatre business for just over 500 million pounds, doubling the number of its cinemas to create the second largest chain in Europe.
+Jan 10 British cinema operator Cineworld Group said it would buy Poland-based Cinema City International's movie theatre business to create the second largest cinema chain in Europe.

 "Fundamentally, the rationale for the deal centres around access to developing economies in Europe, and for Cineworld to leverage all its know-how in the multiplex market to capitalise on the opportunities in these territories," N+1 Singer analyst Sahill Shan wrote in a note.